Arthur: I am your king!

 Clay Aiken is amazing beyond that glorious voice.
 Turns out he is an excellent comic actor and a master of character.
 People will be surprised by his wide-ranging talent.

 Besides the good words from Nichols, Clay also got great reviews from the Broadway critics.
-The following review from Newsday is a fun read.
-Remember, if you can’t read it, just click on the picture and it will become enlarged.
+The following review by Kathy Henderson was published on Broadway.com.
+It is a rather long article, but the first paragraph is great:

 I was one of the lucky people who had the opportunity to see Clay on Broadway more than once.
 I was even lucky enough to sit in the right seat one night and be the appointed peasant of the night.
 I loved seeing Clay act, sing and dance…”all at the same time.”

-I hope that Clay will return to Broadway someday.
+I hope that Clay will return to Broadway soon.
 I can’t wait.
 Whatever role he chooses will be interesting and exciting.

-Hosaa has put together a wonderful Spamalot montage.
-She shows the special relationship between Clay Aiken and his fans.
-It’s a must-see.
+SueReu has put together a wonderful Spamalot video It’s a must-see.

 Did you see Clay in Spamalot?